 Despite the impasse and finger pointing, neither side showed any desire to fight.
 Going back and forth on CoAs that weren’t being signed-off was causing delay after delay, so JC Raceteknik had already given up.

-When Christoffersson called up to the stewards’ room in Riga to explain Öhman’s absence – a permanent competitor required to show up at every round as per the sporting regulations – he filed for a waiver citing exceptional circumstances.
+When Christoffersson called up to the stewards’ room in Riga to explain Öhman’s absence – permanent competitors are required to show up at every round as per the sporting regulations – he filed for a waiver citing exceptional circumstances.
 But that waiver was filed to cover both Latvia and Spa.

 They’d effectively asked to be exempt from competing in the rest of the season.